 In the context of its advocacy initiatives, and with a view to raising awareness of businesses and consumers in competition matters, the HCC has also issued a memo in the form of Q&As accompanying its decision on the settlement procedure.
 The memo contains useful information and clarifications on different aspects of the process.

 The HCC continued to pursue the strategic objectives laid out since the inception of the ongoing economic crisis, in particular by:

 - maintaining a consistent level of core enforcement action (antitrust investigations and merger control work) compared to previous years, taking into account the economic downturn and the inherent challenges in pursuing a diversified agenda;

-- placing renewed emphasis on market monitoring actions, notably by making more use of sector inquiries, while further increasing cooperation with other stakeholders; and
+- placing renewed emphasis on market-monitoring actions, notably by making more use of sector inquiries, while further increasing cooperation with other stakeholders;

-- making better use of internal management tools for prioritising the investigation of cases, with a view to increasing the systemic effect of HCC’s action.
+- making better use of internal management tools for prioritising the investigation of cases, with a view to increasing the systemic effect of its action.

 During the past year a number of pending investigations were successfully completed with several statements of objections having been issued in high-profile cases.
 The outcome of this activity is expected to shape the year to come and the HCC's enforcement record.
 At the same time, the HCC enhanced its practice regarding commitment decisions.